Logiqx/wsw-results/docs/countries.md

 A few tweaks have been made after applying the above priories since the ISO 3166 code can be confusing:

-- Guernsey; GSY instead of GGY
+- Guernsey; "GSY "instead of "GGY"
-- Jersey; JSY instead of  JEY
+- Jersey; "JSY "instead of  "JEY"
-- Northern Mariana Islands; NMI instead of NMP
+- Northern Mariana Islands; "NMI "instead of "NMP"
-- Western Sahara; WSH instead of ESH
+- Western Sahara; "WSH "instead of "ESH"

 Note: There are 251 countries in total which is 2 more than the current list of ISO 3166 countries.

+- Kosovo has been added from the International Olympic Committee's list of National Olympic Committees.
-- Kosovo and Tahiti have been added from the World Sailing Organisation's list of Member National Authorities.
+- Tahiti has been added from the World Sailing Organisation's list of Member National Authorities.